ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 If port is not specified, the default port will be used (9000).
 If database is not specified, the default database will be used.

-User, password, and database can be specified in the connection string either in --user command line option.
+User, password, and database can be specified in the connection string either in --user, --password, --database command line options.

 The connection string must be specified in the first argument of clickhouse-client.
 The connection string can be combined with other [command-line-options](#command-line-options) except **--host(h)** and **--port**.